-Home Improvisation: Furniture Sandbox is an application by The Stork Burnt Down.
+Home Improvisation: Furniture Sandbox is an app developed by The Stork Burnt Down.
 Home Improvisation: Furniture Sandbox was first published on .
-The app is currently available for Steam, Other.The viral sensation that cracked up the internet is back with a vengeance!
-Tons of new furniture, new rooms, virtual reality support, and online multiplayer k...
+It is available on Steam, Other.The viral sensation that cracked up the internet is back with a vengeance!
+Tons of new furniture, new rooms, virtual reality support, and online multiplayer keep the fun go...

 Home Improvisation: Furniture Sandbox Review

-Home Improvisation: Furniture Sandbox is an app created by The Stork Burnt Down.
+Home Improvisation: Furniture Sandbox is an application developed by The Stork Burnt Down.
 Home Improvisation: Furniture Sandbox was first published on .
 It is currently available for Steam, Other.

 The viral sensation that cracked up the internet is back with a vengeance!
 Tons of new furniture, new rooms, virtual reality support, and online multiplayer keep the fun going forever!

 Home Improvisation is a furniture-building simulator that lets you decorate an entire house.
 The only catch: none of the furniture comes with instructions!
 Discover the intended design or make your own creative masterpiece.

 Furniture is more fun with friends!
 Work together locally and online to build unique (and terrifying) creations.
 With a huge new catalog of furniture and a whole house to decorate, the possibilities are limitless!

 - Build over 30 pieces of furniture in 6 unique rooms

 - Mix-and-match to make your own custom creations

 - Play with friends!
 Up to 3 friends can join you locally